 Migraine While Traveling: How to Avoid

-Today, I woke up at 5am to embark on a trip to meet my husband for a weekend away without our kids.
-My first trigger I couldn’t control was sleep.
-My mother in law and mom are sharing child care for my children for the weekend.
-My mother in law was kind enough to travel up for the weekend and arrived last night.
-By the time I got the kids to bed and we chatted a bit I got to bed at about 11:30pm.
+Today, I woke up at 5 am to embark on a trip to meet my husband for a weekend away without our kids.
+The first trigger I couldn’t control was sleep.
+My mother-in-law and mom are sharing child care for my children for the weekend.
+My mother-in-law was kind enough to travel up for the weekend and arrived last night.
+By the time I got the kids to bed and we chatted a bit I got to bed at about 11:30 pm.
 At 2:00 am my daughter woke up with leg cramps and by the time I comforted her and fell back asleep I got about an hour of sleep.
-I wasn’t anticipating getting much sleep with the anxiety of leaving my kids for the weekend anyways, so oh well.
+I wasn’t anticipating getting much sleep with the anxiety of leaving my kids for the weekend anyway, so oh well.

 I grabbed a cup of coffee and boarded the plane.
 Caffeine helps some people and triggers others.
 I am one that it helps.

 The woman that sat down next to me had apparently taken a bath in perfume before she boarded the plane and brought trigger #2 to me.
 I put up my wall of defense by putting my hoodie up and over my nose as I politely looked out the window.
 Hoodies act as my armor.
 I wear them because they are not only comfy but when the hood is up it helps shield peripheral light and sound.
 It, combined with my huge sunglasses is practically a uniform for me.